 Global Network of Scholars

 We are a network of engaged scholars based at The New School for Social Research in New York City.
-For example, SCEPA’s senior fellows (LINK) include prominent progressive economists Stephanie Kelton and Mariana Mazzucato and Brazilian economists Laura Barboas de Carvalho and Nelson Barbosa (the former finance minister under Lula da Silva), among others.
-We also connect our fellows with top scholars through our annual lectures (Heilbroner and Schwartz Lecturer) , seminars (Political Economy of Aging), and visiting scholar programs (we had Elsa Fornero, Nina, John Irons, and probably a lot more back in the days - we should make a list of these people). (photo of Kyle and Andrew with Case and Deaton, and maybe a couple of photos of Mika and Aida on panels.
+For example, SCEPA’s senior fellows include prominent progressive economists Stephanie Kelton and Mariana Mazzucato and Brazilian economists Laura Barboas de Carvalho and Nelson Barbosa (the former finance minister under Lula da Silva), among others.
+We also connect our fellows with top scholars through our annual lectures (Heilbroner and Schwartz Lectures), seminars (Political Economy of Aging), and visiting scholar programs.

 In addition to satisfying the admission requirements of The New School for Social Research’s (NSSR) doctoral program in economics, applicants should demonstrate a critical and inquiring mind, an interest in the economics of aging, strong math and writing skills, and some familiarity with statistical software and the analysis of micro datasets.
-Applicants who pass an initial screening will be invited to take a short online test designed to evaluate programming, writing skills, and the ability to interpret statistics.
 Fellows are not required to be U.S. citizens.

 About SCEPA’s Retirement Equity Lab